 Students in this zone are still at risk of underachieving due to the absence level.
 Students who miss school regularly are more likely to suffer from school related stress.
-If your child in in the Amber Zone we will monitor their attendance over a period of time and if attendance does not improve we will contact you to meet with us.
-At this meeting we may discuss setting up a Parent Contract to help avoid attendance falling into the Red Zone.
-(Please refer to Appendix 1 for an explanation about Parent Contracts).
+If your child in in the Amber Zone we will monitor their attendance over a period of time, and if attendance does not improve, we will contact you to meet with us.